datascienceguide/datascienceguide.github.io/_posts/prediction/2016-12-09-regression.md

 3. Shrinkage
 - LASSO: uses matrix algebra to shrink coefficient to help with eliminating variables

-The techniques are used in feature engineering section (TODO add link) and are outlined in the [Scikit-learn documentation](http://scikit-learn.org/stable/modules/feature_selection.html)
+The techniques are used in [preparing data section](http://datascienceguide.github.io/preparing-data/) and are outlined in the [Scikit-learn documentation](http://scikit-learn.org/stable/modules/feature_selection.html)

 ### Linear and Non-linear Regression using Generalized Linear Models